-1998 - Pneumococcal Polysaccharide vaccine has been offered nationally, focusing on persons 65 years of age and older and those under 65 eligible due to health conditions or living situation.
+1998 - Pneumococcal Polysaccharide vaccine was offered nationally, focusing on persons 65 years of age and older and those under 65 eligible due to health conditions or living situation.

-2001 - PrevnarTM, Pneumococcal Conjugate vaccine, was introduced to the childhood immunization program.
-Later expanded to include persons with high-risk medical conditions.
+2001 - Prevnar, Pneumococcal Conjugate vaccine, was introduced to the childhood immunization program.
+It was later expanded to include persons with high-risk medical conditions.

-June 24, 2024 - Alberta will begin to offer Pneumococcal Conjugate 15, Vaxneuvance®, and Pneumococcal Conjugate 20, Prevnar 20TM.
+June 24, 2024 - Alberta implemented Pneumococcal Conjugate 15, Vaxneuvance, and Pneumococcal Conjugate 20, Prevnar 20.
+Pneumococcal Polysaccharide is no longer available.